MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/integrate-microsoft-365-defender-secops-plan.md

 **Applies to:**
 - Microsoft 365 Defender

-Whether your organization is starting from scratch, outsourcing, or modernizing their existing security operations, it is important for you to align with the intended purpose of the SOC.
+Whether your organization is starting from scratch, outsourcing, or modernizing their existing security operations, it is important for you to align with the intended purpose of the Security Operations Center (SOC).
 While there is not a “one size fits all” option, many IT and security professionals would agree there are certain aspects that are more common than others.

 The following sections describe the core functions of the SOC.